How long does it take to charge an electric car with a 7kW charger?

 A 7kW EV charger adds around 25 to 30 miles of range per hour.
 Which, on average, charges your electric car between 4-8 hours.
 The 8-hour timeframe is based on an empty to full battery charge, whereas it will be more towards the 4-hour scale for a top-up charge.

 However, it’s important to note that these are approximate timings.
-External factors can affect how fast your EV battery will take to charge, no matter the kW rate.
+External factors can also affect how fast your EV battery will take to charge, no matter the kW rate.

 What factors affect EV charging times?